theQRL/theqrl.org/content/blog/2022/last-month-at-qrl-january-2022/index.md

 {{< image "./images/hi.community.png" >}}

-We often pride ourselves on maintaining a high level of code-transparency with [55 public and open-source (MIT)](https://github.com/theQRL/) *source* repositories (65 total), but many might not know about the works of the QRL community, which have contributed [14 repositories to date](https://github.com/theqrl-community/).
-The two most recent from January are **QRLtoSQLite** and **zeus-proxy-advanced**.
+We often pride ourselves on maintaining a high level of code-transparency with [55 public and open-source (MIT)](https://github.com/theQRL/) *source* repositories (65 total), but this month we'd like to highlight the works of the QRL community, which have contributed [14 repositories to date](https://github.com/theqrl-community/).
+The two most recent from January are **QRLtoSQLite** and **zeus-proxy-advanced**, which we're featuring this month.

+Other community code initiatives have included:

 - [QRLtoSQLite](https://github.com/theqrl-community/QRLtoSQLite): SQLite database of the QRL state
 - [zeus-proxy-advanced](https://github.com/theqrl-community/zeus-proxy-advanced): Tool for developers to use GRPC functions via a REST API + a testnet faucet